hapax/hapax.github.io/assets/chandra.md

 ### 2.4.
 The Fermi sea <a id="sec-2-4" name="sec-2-4"></a>

+The *Fermi sea* is the set of occupied energy levels for a Fermi gas.
-As Exercise 3 demonstrates, finding energy levels on the donut takes some work, even though it is vastly simpler than the atom.
+As Exercise 3 demonstrates, filling out the Fermi sea on a donut takes some work.
 It is even trickier to calculate energy levels on the three-dimensional donut, where we need to consider all the different possibilities for $\vec{n} = (n_x, n_y, n_z)$.
-Calculating the Fermi energy $E_F$ for large $N$ seems like a hard and boring task best suited to a computer.
+Calculating the Fermi energy $E_F$ for large $N$ seems like a hard combinatorics problem best suited to a computer.

-However, there is a shortcut for computationally-challenged humans when $N$ is very large.
+Thankfully, there is a neat shortcut for filling out the Fermi sea when $N$ is very large.
-We'll do the calculation for a regular donut, and leave you to do the calculation for the three-dimensional donut.
+We'll do the calculation for a regular donut, and leave the three-dimensional donut to Exercise 4.

-The vectors $\vec{n} = (n_x, n_y)$ live on a Cartesian plane, with one
+For the donut, the mode vectors $\vec{n} = (n_x, n_y)$ live on a
-point per unit area.
+Cartesian plane, with one point per unit area.
-If we draw a circle of radius $n_F$ in this plane, centred at the origin, then provided it is large, the number of points it contains is approximately equal to the area:
+If we draw a circle of radius $n_F$ in this plane, centred at the origin, the number of points it contains is approximately equal to the area:

 $$
 N \approx \pi n_F^2.
 $$

-This disk is called the *Fermi sea*.
-The maximum length of a vector in the Fermi sea is $|\vec{n}|^2 \approx n_F^2$, and the disk contains all vectors of smaller length as well.
-Electrons added to the system will find the shortest available vector, filling out the disk radially.
+This approximation gets better as $n_F$ gets larger, as illustrated in the picture below.

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/chandra9.png"/>
-		    <figcaption><i>Fermi sea in 2d.</i></figcaption>
+		    <figcaption><i>Fermi sea of red points.
+The disk
+    approximation gets better as N gets larger </i></figcaption>
 	</div>
 	</figure>

+The maximum length of a vector in this disk is $|\vec{n}|^2 \approx n_F^2$, and the disk contains all vectors of smaller length as well.
+Electrons added to the system will find the shortest available vector, filling out the disk radially.
-From the Fermi sea picture, we learn that for large $N$, the Fermi energy is
+We learn that for large $N$, the Fermi energy is

 $$
 E_F \approx \left(\frac{2\pi^2 \hbar^2 }{m_e L^2}\right) n_F^2 \approx \left(\frac{2\pi \hbar^2}{m_e L^2}\right) N.